RyanWolfen7/bookmark_manager/README.md

 ```
 As a user
-I would like to select a list
+so i can quickly go to websites i like
-and have it show me a list of bookmarks
+I would like to see a list of bookmarks
 ```